Electric Tilt Train: History

 In March 1993, Queensland Rail issued a tender for the construction of two electric six-carriage tilting trains.
 In October 1994, a contract was awarded to Walkers, Maryborough with Hitachi to supply the electrical and tilting equipment.
-The Electric Tilt Train initially began tests on 12 August 1997 when it conducted its first run between Maryborough West and Gympie North Stations.
-This was later followed by tests from Maryborough to Roma Street on 25 October 1997 and first trial run to Rockhampton on 15 November 1997.
-November 1997 also saw the Train conduct the first testing involving its Tilting mechanism.
+The ETT initially began tests on 12 August 1997 when it conducted its first run between Maryborough West and Gympie North stations.
+This was later followed by tests from Maryborough West to Roma Street on 25 October 1997 and first trial run to Rockhampton on 15 November 1997.
+November 1997 also saw the train conduct the first testing involving its Tilting mechanism.

-After an extensive testing, on 6 November 1998, Australia's first pair of tilting trains entered service on the Spirit of Capricorn between Brisbane and Rockhampton.
-With a journey time of seven hours, they shaved over two hours from the schedule operated by InterCity Express sets.
+On 6 November 1998, Australia's first pair of tilting trains entered service between Brisbane and Rockhampton.
+Simply marketed as the "Tilt Train", the journey time was reduced from nine hours to seven hours.
 In July 1999, a second daily service was introduced between Brisbane and Bundaberg.
+In May 2003, the Tilt Train service completely replaced the Spirit of Capricorn service.

-Using traction equipment based on the JR Shikoku 8000 series trains, the Tilt Train set an Australian train speed record of 210 km/h north of Bundaberg in May 1999, a record that still stands.
-This also makes it the fastest narrow-gauge train in the world.
+In May 1999, the ETT set an Australian train speed record of 210 km/h north of Bundaberg, using traction equipment based on the JR Shikoku 8000 series trains.
+The record still stands and makes it the fastest narrow-gauge train in the world.

+The sets have undergone several refurbishments over the years.
 In 2006, the electric sets underwent an $8.3 million refurbishment program at Mayne depot.
 In 2015, the tilt train sets again undertook refurbishment over the course of 12 months with the addition of high visibility yellow doors, and a modification of the front ends.
 The traction packages were given a complete overhaul to extend the life of the tilt train.
 The trains also had Wi-Fi installed to enable wireless internet for passengers.
 The first refurbished set re-entered service in July 2016.
 The second refurbished set re-entered service in July 2017.
+Both of these refurbishment programs saw the introduction of a loco-hauled "Tilt Train Replacement Service" (known informally as the "Tiltlander") that was formed of spare L-series sitting cars and a dining car, with a M-series staff car and available power van.
+In mid-2023, a 14 month program began to perform heavy maintenance on the sets (with one set out of service at a time).
+Instead of a loco-hauled replacement service operating in lieu of the second service, a modified timetable was introduced with no Tilt Train service provided on a Wednesday and no service starting/ending at Bundaberg.

+A driving cab is found at each end of the train, however usually the odd-numbered cab car will lead when in service and the train is turned to face the correct direction on either a loop or triangle to ensure this is the case.
+Sets 301/302 are named "City of Maryborough", whilst sets 303/304 are named "City of Rockhampton".